awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 1. Create an Amazon S3 bucket for your flow logs in your AWS account\.

 1. Add the required IAM policy for the AWS user who is enabling the flow logs\.
-For more information, see [IAM Roles for Publishing Flow Logs to Amazon S3](#monitoring-global-accelerator.flow-logs-publishing-S3.roles)\.
+For more information, see [IAM roles for publishing flow logs to Amazon S3](#monitoring-global-accelerator.flow-logs-publishing-S3.roles)\.

 1. Run the following AWS CLI command, with the Amazon S3 bucket name and prefix that you want to use for your log files: